vichan7/rosbag-camera-calib/README.md

 # rosbag-camera-calib
 Camera calibration, from rosbag file to camera matrix, distortion coefficent, rotation vectors, and translation vectors.
+Designed for pinhole camera with radtan distortion model (works with fisheye camera).

+Made for the MMPUG project at the CMU Biorobotics Lab.

 ## Contents
 * [How To](https://github.com/vichan7/rosbag-camera-calib/tree/main#how-to)